Strobesstrobes

 What tools test GraphQL APIs?

-graphw00f fingerprints the GraphQL engine, InQL (a Burp extension) parses introspection and builds queries, Clairvoyance recovers the schema when introspection is disabled, and GraphQL Voyager visualizes the schema.
-Together they cover discovery and field-level analysis.
+graphw00f fingerprints the GraphQL engine, InQL (a Burp extension) parses introspection and builds queries, Clairvoyance recovers schemas when introspection is disabled, and GraphQL Voyager visualizes the schema.
+Burp Suite or mitmproxy handle interception and replay of the queries you build.

 Sources and references